 Here we go again, trying to describe Indian food in Western terms.
 Rasam isnt really a soup, but it would be the closest term that we have to describe it.
 It is a spicy “soupy” “drink” that is often eaten or drunk as part of a meal in Sth India, particularly Tamil Nadu.
 I guess you could call it a broth.
 That would be close.
 Served in a metal cup, it can be sipped from that cup, or poured over rice or other parts of the meal.
 It is truly a delicious and very versatile part of an Indian meal.

 Rasams may or may not involve lentils.
 The most simplest rasams are water, chillies and spices, perhaps some tamarind.
 I love to make them from the top water when I am cooking lentils for a dal – ie remove the water on top of the lentils when they have cooked, before you turn the lentils into a dal.
 Use that wonderfully flavoured water to make a rasam.

 At the opposite end of the scale are rasams that are based on lentils.
-Today’s recipe is one such recipe, made with red gram dal.It is quite different to this Tomato Rasam which I cooked some years ago.
+Today’s recipe is one such recipe, made with red gram dal.It is quite different to this Tomato Rasam which I first made some years ago.

 Just a note on toor dal.
 Sometimes it will cook in 1/2 hour to a nice mushy stage, and sometimes it takes 2 hours.
 Although recipes say to cook the dal with turmeric, I believe that this lengthens the cooking time, and so I always add turmeric later.

 Tomato Lentil Rasam | Thakkali Paruppu Rasam